Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Log MMP containing log abundant log canonical pairs

-Corollary \ref{cor--appli-2} looks similar to the case of $n=3$ of \cite[Theorem 1.2]{hashizumehu}.
-Main differences between the two results are that Corollary \ref{cor--appli-2} allows the existence of $4$-dimensional lc centers but only shows the existence of a log minimal model.
+Corollary \ref{cor--appli-2} looks similar to the case $n=3$ of \cite[Theorem 1.2]{hashizumehu}.
+The difference between these two results is that Corollary \ref{cor--appli-2} allows the existence of lc centers of dimension four but only shows the existence of a log minimal model.

 \begin{proof}[Proof of Corollary \ref{cor--appli-2}] The proof is very similar to that of Corollary \ref{cor--appli}.
 So we only outline the proof.